-And if you’ve probably created a professional persona for your resume, use your LinkedIn profile to reinforce your personal brand.
+And if you’ve created a professional persona for your resume, use your LinkedIn profile to reinforce your personal brand.

 Adding a professional photo is obvious.
 But did you know that adding a photo will result in your profile getting 11x more views?